njio7/Learning-Journal/README.md

 making progress on tutorials. making a cube interact with a flat surface and moving on it. (tutorial 1)

+## 22-10-2024

+finishing movment tutorial and workign on pickups tutorial. (tutorial 2)

 ### making object move and jump on 3D plane
 ((to be cleaqned up at a later date))
 -create one cube and one plane from here: